Provo-City-School-District/help.provo.edu/README.md

 # help.provo.edu

-# Installation
+## Default Ports
+these are the default ports that the containers will use.
+If you need to change them, you can do so in the docker-compose.yml file.
+- 8080 - HTTP
+- 8085 - PHPMyAdmin
+- 3310 - MySQL

+## Requirements
+- Requires Docker Engine and Docker Compose to be installed on the host machine.
-Requires a .env file in the root directory with the following variables set. make sure to wrap passwords in quotes to prevent syntax errors when they are loaded into CLI variables.
+- Requires a .env file in the root directory with the following variables set. make sure to wrap passwords in quotes to prevent syntax errors when they are loaded into CLI variables.

 ```
 LDAPHOST=